-Holmes Dining Room with the all you care to eat format is nutritionally sound and the best value price-wise.
-The coffee/smoothie kiosk and C-store are available for your convenience, similar to a convenience store in your hometown.
+Holmes Dining Room with the all-you-care-to-eat format is nutritionally sound and the best value price-wise.
+The coffee/smoothie stand and C-store are available for your convenience, similar to a convenience store in your hometown.
 Your Connection Card and meal plan also provide convenience when you don't have cash available.
 However, your meal plan is designed to work most effectively in the food venues like North Village Cafe, Central Marketplace, and the Holmes Dining Room.

 No. Meal plans are designed to meet the nutritional needs of students.
 Sweatshirts in the bookstore, while good-looking, warm and fuzzy, are low in nutritional value when compared to a lunch or dinner in the Holmes Dining Room.
 However, if you put money on the Connection Card general campus debit plan you can use those funds in the Wildcat Shop or anywhere else that the Connection Card is accepted.

 There are 6 ways to provide input to Dining Services: